The simple test that protects your heart and bones

-So that's why, for February's Heart Health month, I’m recommending you obtain one simple blood test that’s capable of detecting runaway inflammation and its related antioxidant deficit: C-reactive protein (CRP).
+So that's why, for the sake of your heart and your bones, I’m recommending you obtain one simple blood test that’s capable of detecting runaway inflammation and its related antioxidant deficit: C-reactive protein (CRP).
 In fact, some authorities suggest that the high-sensitivity CRP test could predict the risk of developing serious heart disease (and other chronic illnesses) years in advance (He et al., 2010; Li et al, 2017).

 What is C-reactive protein?

 C-reactive protein (CRP) is produced in the liver in response to inflammation; its job in the body is to attach itself to phosphocholine (a chemical produced by both microbes and cells that are dying) to “flag” the unwanted cells for the immune system to remove.

 If there’s an actual infection or injury present, inflammation and the resulting high CRP aren’t such a bad thing — you want your immune system to be activated so it can find and eliminate bacteria or dead and injured tissue — but in heart disease and other chronic illnesses, the high level of CRP signals continual inflammation that doesn’t go away.

 You might remember a 2004 Time magazine cover story alerting the public to the clear link between inflammation and heart disease.
 That was when elevated CRP was first understood for its role in the development of chronic inflammation (Rifai & Ridker, 2001).
 It was linked not only to heart disease, but also diabetes, stroke, metabolic syndrome, and many other serious, long-term illnesses — including osteoporosis.